Get

 A Highlander cat doesn’t need a special diet, but they need a nutritious one.
 Cats are carnivorous creatures, so you can imagine how important a high dose of protein is for their health.
 Cats need a high-quality dry kibble to keep them healthy.
 It’s recommended to feed an adult at least 32.0% protein in their daily diet.

 Since wet food is up for debate these days due to its links to obesity and tooth decay, use discretion.
 Many owners like to mix wet food with dry food to get their kitty an extra dose of flavor and moisture.
-If you have questions or concerns about your cat food, consult your veterinarian.
+If you have questions or concerns about your cat food, consult a veterinarian.

 Plants are not a requirement in your cat’s diet.
 However, if you have a cat that enjoys chewing on outdoor grass for house plants, you can offer them something like cat grass to keep their attention away from potentially harmful greenery.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Exercise 🐈